COSIMA/cosima-recipes/README.md

 # cosima-recipes
 Example recipes using the [`cosima-cookbook`](https://github.com/COSIMA/cosima-cookbook) infrastructure.

-To **Get Started** with the COSIMA Cookbook, clone this repository locally, probably best in your local space on one of the NCI HPC machines so you can have access to model output.
+To **Get Started** with the `cosima-cookbook`, clone this repository locally, probably best in your local space on one of the NCI HPC machines so you can have access to model output.
 The repository includes a bunch of examples with which you can begin to construct your own analysis code.

 If you develop a notebook for analysing something that is not already included in the recipes, then consider **contributing back to the repository via a Pull Requests**.
 Contributions are always welcome and we are more than happy to help out!

 ## [Tutorials](https://cosima-recipes.readthedocs.io/en/latest/tutorials/index.html)

-The notebook `COSIMA_CookBook_Tutorial.ipynb` outlines the basic philosophy of the COSIMA Cookbook.
+The notebook `COSIMA_CookBook_Tutorial.ipynb` outlines the basic philosophy of the `cosima-cookbook`.
 This is the best place to start if you are not familiar with the `cosima-cookbook`.
 Also included here are some other tutorials, either related to the cookbook (e.g., `Make_Your_Own_Database.ipynb`) or more general (`Making_Maps_with_Cartopy.ipynb`).

-Don't miss out the <a href="https://nbviewer.jupyter.org/github/COSIMA/cosima-recipes/blob/master/Tutorials/Using_Explorer_tools.ipynb" target="_blank">tutorial</a> about using `cosima_cookbook`'s `explore` submodule to find out about available experiments and variables in a database.
+Don't miss out the <a href="https://nbviewer.jupyter.org/github/COSIMA/cosima-recipes/blob/master/Tutorials/Using_Explorer_tools.ipynb" target="_blank">tutorial</a> about using `cosima-cookbook`'s `explore` submodule to find out about available experiments and variables in a database.
 (The `explorer` tutorial is better viewed either via nbviewer or by running the jupyter notebook yourself.)

 ## [Documented Examples](https://cosima-recipes.readthedocs.io/en/latest/documented_examples/index.html)
 Νotebooks for simple and not-so-simple diagnostics which are well-documented and explained.
 If you can find an example that suits your purpose, this is the best place to start.